‘Change is Coming.’ Activists Just Scored Big Wins Against ExxonMobil, Chevron and Shell

 Consider all of these trends and most people would have legitimate questions about the future of the industry.
 The response inside the companies has been mixed.
 Generally, analysts say that European oil companies have begun to shift faster than their American counterparts.
 And some companies—including ExxonMobil and Chevron—have been viewed as the slowest movers among their peers.

 These dynamics have left the companies ripe for pushback from shareholders.
 Engine No. 1, a hedge fund with a small stake in ExxonMobil, nominated four candidates to the ExxonMobil board and campaigned for them with messaging focused largely on arguments that their candidates—former energy executives—would do a better job creating “value for shareholders.”
 At the end of the investor call on May 26, ExxonMobil said two of Engine No. 1’s candidates had prevailed.
 Two board seats remained too close to call.
 A majority of ExxonMobil shareholders also voted in favor of increased transparency in the company’s lobbying practices.
-“This is a result that will reverberate in oil and gas boardrooms around the world,” said Edward Mason, director of engagement at Generation Investment Management.
+“This is a result that will reverberate in oil and gas boardrooms around the world,” said Edward Mason, director of engagement at Generation Investment Management, which is not an ExxonMobil shareholder.

 At Chevron, the vote to cut emissions followed years of pressure from the Dutch activist group Follow This.
 The group’s resolution—which received support from 61% of shareholders, according to a preliminary count—called for the company to “substantially reduce” emissions from the end use of their product—a bucket of emissions known as Scope 3 emissions.
 And while many energy companies have been willing to reduce emissions in their own operations, they have avoided committing to reducing Scope 3 emissions because it could one day ultimately meaning selling less of their core product rather than just producing it more efficiently.